 Although Boggsville wasn’t officially named and settled until the mid-1800s, many previous explorers documented camping along the banks of the Purgatoire.
 Bent’s Old Fort attracted Thomas Boggs to the area in 1840, where he was a trader for over 5 years.
 While there, he learned 11 tribal languages so he could communicate with local native people, making him an indispensable member of the community.

-Around 1860, Boggs acquire land with his wife along the riverbanks and started pursuing agricultural endeavors.
+Around 1860, Boggs acquired land with his wife along the riverbanks and started pursuing agricultural endeavors.
 He was aware of the need for fresh meat and produce for Bent’s Old Fort and Fort Lyons.
 After building a house for his family, he also constructed a small local store to set a sort of foundation for the community.

 Kit Carson moved to Boggsville shortly after and also started farming the land.
 Boggsville eventually grew to include over 30 buildings filled with cowboys, traders, farmers, and more.
 From 1866 to 1873 the town thrived.
 Its downfall was quick though, as a railhead was constructed two miles north in what is now Las Animas.